SharkSnack/shiren-2/content/items/bracelets.md

 |-|
 |Prevents slug licks from lowering<br/>your strength.|

-Protects against strength lowering Slug licks and Sheep Priest spells.<br/>
+Protects against strength lowering Sluggy licks and Sheep Priest spells.<br/>
 It doesn't protect against strength loss from poisons, such as poison arrows and Scorpion stings.

 |Seal|Buy|Sell|Stack|Phrase|